kubevirt/monitoring/docs/runbooks/CnaoNotReady.md

 ## Meaning

 Cluster-network-addons-operator (CNAO) deploys additional networking components on top of the cluster.
-This alert fires when CNAO CR is not ready, which means that one of the deployed components is not ready.
+This alert fires when CNAO CR `NetworkAddonsConfig` is not ready, which means that one of the deployed components is not ready.

 ## Impact